This is the multi-page printable view of this section. Click here to print.

 As mentioned above the Timeline consists of rows of the elements organized in an expandable tree.
 This mirrors the tree created in the Display Setup.
 Clicking the plus icons in front of a group element will expand that row to reveal its children.
 Rows can be selected by clicking in the area where the element name is.
 You can use this to Cut, Copy and Paste entire rows of Effects.

-The rows can have a highlight indicator showing if they have any effects on them, or any of their chidren have effects.
+The rows can have a highlight indicator showing if they have any effects on them, or any of their children have effects.
 Enabling the menu option View -> Highlight Rows With Effects will turn this feature on.
 The element names will be highlighted in yellow if that row has any effects on it.
-The plus expander icon will be outliend in yellow if any of the children have effects on them.
+The plus expander icon will be outlined in yellow if any of the children have effects on them.
 With the combination of the two, you can quickly see where effects may be hiding.

 You can resize the height of any row in the Timeline.
 In the element name section hover over the bottom border for any element.
-Then the horzontal cross cursor appears, you can click and drag the row to the height you want.
+Then the horizontal cross cursor appears, you can click and drag the row to the height you want.
 There are also keyboard short cuts increase or decrease all the rows sizes together.
 They can be found under the menu options in View to zoom the rows in or out.
 To reset the row heights to the default click the option under View -> Reset Row Height to Default.
 The height settings are saved when you close the sequence editor and will be restored when returning.

 Rows can also be collapsed quickly by clicking the View -> Collapse All Element Groups option.
 This will return all the rows to the collapsed state.
 The expanded states of the rows are also saved from session to session.